jbustamante01/bloomberg-research-strategies/README.md

 ### Universe

-- Russell 3000 + Nasdaq 100, deduplicated on ticker
+- Russell 3000, deduplicated on ticker
 - Names must rank in the top 150 across all three composite models to make the cut
 - Typically produces 30-50 names depending on market conditions